 - Median household income: $99,188

-With several dog parks and playgrounds, Madison, Alabama, offers recreational options for kids or canines.
+With several dog parks and playgrounds, Madison, Alabama, offers recreational options for both kids and canines.
 In 2020, a new minor league baseball team moved into town.
-The city is home to growing corporations, offers numerous civic organizations, and volunteer opportunities.
+The city is home to growing corporations, offers numerous civic organizations and volunteer opportunities.